 The struggle is to have an agreement of which one of those are you in and by you I mean both you the employer and you the employee.
 And when I say the employee, I actually mean having this specified explicitly and have it consistent across all managers.

 I believe the amount of resonance you get with those interpretations depends on your upbringing and school system, more specifically, whether you were rewarded for your results or your efforts3.
 I believe this significantly shapes how you tend to reward people afterward.

 I am personally originally from the efforts camp and while some people think this is a good system for motivating the team, it has one significant limitation: your customers don’t care.

-An employment contract is loaded with implicit expectations and it’s crucial for mutual happiness to clarify which one you enter.
-The “default expectations” also significantly vary across cultural boundaries, making it even more important if you join multinational companies or teams.
+An employment contract is loaded with implicit expectations.
+It’s crucial for both your and employer’s happiness to clarify which one you enter.
+The “default expectations” also significantly vary across cultural boundaries, making it even more important if you are to join a multinational company or team.

 I have no good advice on how to talk about this unless you have a sufficient position to impose company-wide change.
 If you are applying for a position, talking about this can easily leave the impression that you are looking for “minimum effort required”.

 Probably the best you can do is to clarify with yourself what you are looking for and act accordingly.